fingerprintjs/fingerprint-device-intelligence-android-demo/README.md

 ## Examining the response

 The `getVisitorId` method of the `IdentificationProvider` is called in the [HomeViewModel.kt](app/src/main/java/com/fingerprintjs/android/fpjs_pro_demo/ui/screens/home/viewmodel/HomeViewModel.kt) file.
-The result is shown in [EventDetailsView](app/src/main/java/com/fingerprintjs/android/fpjs_pro_demo/ui/screens/home/views/event_details_view) class either in a prettified or in a raw way.
+The result is shown in the [EventDetailsView](app/src/main/java/com/fingerprintjs/android/fpjs_pro_demo/ui/screens/home/views/event_details_view) composable either in a prettified or in a raw way.

 # License